 God himself revealed his mysterious plan to me.
 As you read what I have written, you will understand my insight into this plan regarding Christ.
 God did not reveal it to previous generations, but now by his Spirit, he has revealed it to his holy apostles and prophets.

 I want them to have complete confidence that they understand God’s mysterious plan, which is Christ himself.
 In him lie hidden all the treasures of wisdom and knowledge.

 In my study of the scriptures, I make some assumptions which I want to share as it may help you understand the conclusions and perspectives which follow.
 My worldview is shaped by the basic tenets of the Christian faith and doctrines that have been accepted by mainstream Christendom for centuries.
-In addition to generally accepted Christian doctrine, I have come to understand the following points in my knowledge of God and his word, and these concepts have helped direct my writing in putting together this study.
+In addition to generally accepted Christian teaching, I have come to understand the following points in my knowledge of God and his word, and these concepts have helped direct my understanding.

 - God is the same God in both the Old and New Testaments; he did not change to become the loving, compassionate Messiah at the incarnation – “I am the Lord, and I do not change…” Malachi 3:6

 - Regarding “big picture” theology, I find value in considering the first eleven chapters of Genesis as the root cause of evil, pain and suffering in the earth.
 I then like to think of the call of Abram as the real starting point in God’s redemptive plan.